OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storage/storage-dotnet-shared-access-signature-part-2.md

     perms.SharedAccessPolicies.Clear();
     container.SetPermissions(perms);

-    //Create a new access policy on the container, which may be optionally used to provide constraints for
+    //Create a new access policy on hello container, which may be optionally used tooprovide constraints for
-    //shared access signatures on the container and the blob. string sharedAccessPolicyName = "tutorialpolicy";
+    //shared access signatures on hello container and hello blob. string sharedAccessPolicyName = "tutorialpolicy";
     CreateSharedAccessPolicy(blobClient, container, sharedAccessPolicyName);

-    //Generate a SAS URI for the container, using a stored access policy to set constraints on the SAS.
+    //Generate a SAS URI for hello container, using a stored access policy tooset constraints on hello SAS.
     Console.WriteLine("Container SAS URI using stored access policy: " + GetContainerSasUriWithPolicy(container, sharedAccessPolicyName));
     Console.WriteLine();

-    //Generate a SAS URI for a blob within the container, using a stored access policy to set constraints on the SAS.
+    //Generate a SAS URI for a blob within hello container, using a stored access policy tooset constraints on hello SAS.
     Console.WriteLine("Blob SAS URI using stored access policy: " + GetBlobSasUriWithPolicy(container, sharedAccessPolicyName));
     Console.WriteLine();